michaeljclark/crefl/README.md

 | `source`    | ✓    |            | maps to translation unit                       |
 | `alias`     | ✓    |            | aliases node overriding its next link          |

+### type hashes

+Crefl contains a work-in-progress experimental model for C linkage that composes the identity of function interfaces and their associated types using Merkle Tree cryptographic hash sums.
+Merkel Tree style hash sums are composed from the hierachical node properties of an abstract type tree, a portion of the abstract syntax tree containing only the function interfaces and type information.
+All functions and their associated types are assigned hashes with the following constraints and properties:

+- type hashes include information required to precisely identify types.
+- type hashes are composed hierarchically in a deterministic traveral order recording successor and adjacency based on hash sum absorbtion order.
+- type hashes are position invariant, but order preserving.
+- type hashes absorb names but reference dependent nodes using hash sums.
+- identical declarations with different ancestors have identical hash sums.
+- types and interfaces link to dependencies without knowing their names.
+- type hashes for incomplete types have different sums to complete types.
+- semicolon is used as a delimeter as it does not occur in type names.
+- SHA-224 is used because it is not subject to length extension attacks.

 ---

 ## Crefl implementation notes